Here are some resources to help you navigate the process of painting a mural.

 - Is the mural part of an advertisement?
 Does it incorporate a logo that does not pertain to the building it will be painted on?
 If you answer yes to this question, your mural may be considered off-site signage and may either be against code, or require a permit.
 Please reference Chapter 27-289.5 + 27-289.6 of the city code and contact Zoning and Land Development 813.274.3100 Option 2,with any questions.

 - Will you be blocking the sidewalk or street with equipment (lifts, etc) in order to paint the mural?
 If so, a right-of-way permit is required.
-Please apply here through the planning division.
+The Mural Application is through the planning division.
 Be prepared to cite the address (in the description of work), upload a final concept of the mural, and the FDOT index for the maintenance of traffic (sidewalk closure or road closure).
 If you do not own the site, please include written permission by the owner.
 If you have any questions, please call 813.274.3100 Option 5.

 Mural Review by Districts